-Health needs were identified from secondary data using the size of the problem (relative portion of population afflicted by the problem) and the seriousness of the problem (impact at individual, family, and community levels).
-The analysis of secondary data yielded a preliminary list of significant health needs, which then informed primary data collection.
-The primary data collection process was designed to validate secondary data findings, identify additional community issues, solicit information on disparities among subpopulations, ascertain community assets to address needs and discover gaps in resources.
-The identified significant needs included (in alpha order):
+Significant health needs were identified based on secondary data that helped establish the size of the problem (relative portion of population experiencing the problem) and the seriousness of the problem (impacts at individual, family, and community levels).
+That analysis yielded a preliminary list of significant health needs, which then informed the analysis of learnings from community input.
+That primary data collection process was designed to validate secondary data findings, identify additional community issues, solicit information regarding health disparities experienced by subpopulations, inventory community assets to address needs, and discover resource gaps.
+The identified significant needs were (in alphabetical order):